Eduard Roschmann: Participation in Dünamünde Action

-In March 1942, the German authorities in charge of the Riga ghetto and the nearby Jungfernhof concentration camp murdered about 3,740 German, Austrian and Czech Jews who had been deported to Latvia.
+In March 1942, the German authorities in charge of the Riga Ghetto and the nearby Jungfernhof concentration camp murdered about 3,740 German, Austrian and Czech Jews who had been deported to Latvia.
 The victims were mostly the elderly, the sick and infirm and children.
 These people were tricked into believing they would be transported to a new and better camp facility at an area near Riga called Dünamünde.
 In fact no such facility existed, and the intent was to transport the victims to mass graves in the woods north of Riga and shoot them.

 According to a survivor, Edith Wolff, Roschmann was one of a group of SS men who selected the persons for "transport" to Dünamünde.
 (Note: Others in the selection group included Rudolf Lange, Kurt Krause, Max Gymnich, Kurt R. Migge, Richard Nickel and Rudolf Seck.)
 Wolff stated that only the "prominent people" made selections, and she was not sure whether others in the selection group like Kurt Migge, Richard Nickel, or Rudolf Joachim Seck had picked anyone.

 Appointment as ghetto commandant

-Starting in January 1943, Roschmann became commandant of the Riga ghetto.
+Starting in January 1943, Roschmann became commandant of the Riga Ghetto.
 His immediate predecessor was Kurt Krause.
 Survivors described Krause as "sadistic","bloody", "monster", and "psychopath".
 Roschmann's methods differed from those of Krause.
 Unlike Krause, Roschmann did not execute offenders on the spot, but, in most cases, sent them to Riga's Central Prison.
 Whether this was a matter of having qualms about murder is not certain.
 However, being sent to the prison was likely to be, at best, only a brief reprieve, as conditions there were brutal.

 At that time, Roschmann held the relatively low rank of Unterscharführer.
 Differing ranks are supplied for Roschmann.
 According to Ezergailis and Kaufmann, Roschmann held the rank of SS-Unterscharführer.
-According to Schneider, Roschmann was an SS-Obersturmführer, a higher rank.
+According to Gertrude Schneider, a historian and a survivor of the Riga Ghetto, Roschmann was an SS-Obersturmführer, a higher rank.
 Schneider mentions no promotion for Roschmann.